PrincetonUniversity/intro_ml_libs/rapids/README.md

 $ conda create -n rapids-0.18 -c rapidsai -c nvidia -c conda-forge -c defaults rapids=0.18 python=3.8 cudatoolkit=11.0
 ```

-There is also a container [here](https://hub.docker.com/r/rapidsai/rapidsai/).
+There is also a container [here](https://hub.docker.com/r/rapidsai/rapidsai/) which can be used on our systems with (Singularity)[https://researchcomputing.princeton.edu/support/knowledge-base/singularity].

 ### Traverse